jmclawson/TopicKit/README.md

 In **LDAkit.R**, redefine `ldak.pos` to extract text elements other than singular common nouns ("`NN`").
 For example, to model singular and plural common nouns along with adjectives, use the following line:
 > ldak.pos <- c("NN", "NNS", "JJ")

+Use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) to choose other elements.

 ## After the first run
 After the first run, **LDAkit.R** will only rerun the topic model, skipping the steps to download texts, to chunk them, and to extract text elements.
 On subsequent runs, delete directories to repeat elements that are otherwise skipped: